lavanyaj/lavanyaj.github.io/index.md

 ---

 # Research
+I am excited about developing large-scale, simple, and practical systems, which are grounded in theory.
 During my Ph.D., I focused on a class of _proactive_ congestion control algorithms for the Internet, where network switches co-ordinate to rapidly figure out how to share bandwidth among different applications.
 I have also worked on tools for programming reconfigurable switches.
-Previously, as un undergraduate, I worked on techniques to measure Internet traffic at line rate in hardware.
+Previously, as an undergraduate, I worked on techniques to measure Internet traffic at line rate in hardware.

 ## Publications
 - **A Distributed Algorithm to Calculate Max-Min Fair Rates Without Per-Flow State.**